 There are 134 million patient safety events that occur each year, resulting in $20B in annual costs.
-(1) Patient safety technology supports healthcare organizations in their efforts to prevent patient safety events and yields the following outcomes:
+(1) Incident reporting software supports healthcare organizations in their efforts to prevent patient safety incidents and yields the following outcomes:

 1. Closer to Zero Harm

-Implementing a patient safety technology provides healthcare teams with standardized event reporting tools, clinical rounding tools, and streamlined processes that reduce complexity and redundancy.
+Implementing an incident reporting system provides healthcare teams with standardized incident reporting tools, clinical rounding tools, and streamlined processes that reduce complexity and redundancy.
 This allows clinical teams to focus on delivering safe, high-quality patient care to get closer to zero harm.

 2. Coordinated Care